uswds/uswds-site/pages/patterns/complex-form/establish-trust.md

       <div class="do-dont__content">
           <ul>
             <li>Do not overwhelm your user.
 Provide enough background information to communicate the purpose and requirements of the form, but use principles of progressive disclosure to gradually move from simple to more difficult questions.</li>
+            <li>Do not ask for information that may be disturbing to the user without context.
+Explain why you need the information.
+For example, if you are going to ask about mental health or substance use issues or details on the illness or death of a loved one, explain why that information is required for the program or service.</li>
             <li>Do not create a false sense of urgency.
-People under stress—even just the stress of filling out a long government form—do not need added pressure.</li>
+People under stress — even just the stress of filling out a long government form — do not need added pressure.</li>
             <li>Use care to avoid making gender, pronoun, or biological sex assumptions based on previous answers.</li>
-            <li>Don’t provide examples that may make some groups feel excluded.</li>
+            <li>Don’t provide examples that may make some groups feel excluded or targeted, such as including images or illustrations that reinforce stereotypes or stigma.</li>
           </ul>
       </div>
     </div>